chocolatey/choco-wiki/How-To-Host-Feed.md

 ##### Chocolatey Package Gallery Setup

 At this time we don't have setup instructions and won't answer questions specifically surrounding the setup of a Chocolatey specific gallery.
 Watch for this to change as Chocolatey for Business becomes a thing.

+## Non-Windows Hosting
+If you don't want to host on Windows you have only the following options (from least advanced to most advanced):
+* CIFS share (commonly known as an UNC share)
+* [NuGet.Java.Server](http://blog.jonnyzzz.name/2012/03/nuget-server-in-pure-java.html) - [NuGet Package](https://www.nuget.org/packages/NuGet.Java.Server) - same tool used in TeamCity
+* [JNuGet](https://bitbucket.org/aristar/jnuget/wiki/Home) - also a simple server
+* TeamCity
+* Artifactory